Zao Wou-Ki: Exhibitions

+In March 2011, De Sarthe Gallery in Hong Kong hosted the solo exhibition Zao Wou-Ki: Paintings 1950s–1960s for its inaugural opening, showcasing a selection of Zao’s oil works from his postwar career.

+Later in March 2015, the gallery held a subsequent mini-retrospective, titled Zao Wou-Ki: Ink and Watercolor, which featured historical works on paper dating back to 1950.

 In 2018 the Musée d'Art Moderne de Paris, held an exhibition of around 40 works by Zao.

 From September 2023 to February 2024, the China Academy of Art in Hangzhou held an exhibition of almost 200 works of their alumni and former teacher Zao.
 It consisted of 129 oil paintings of the artist.
 A floor was devoted to showcase his entire life from birth in China to life in Paris.
 The exhibition was part of a larger cultural programme attached to the 2022 Asian Games and China–France Year of Culture and Tourism in 2024.
 Therefore, the exhibition was sponsored by China's Ministry of Culture and Tourism and the Zhejiang government with support of the French and Swiss embassies in China.

 Art auctions

 Between 2009 and 2014, the value of his work tripled, leading to a scarcity of paintings and to prices rising even higher.